 Different allergies can affect the eye in varying ways.
 While the main symptoms of an allergic response tend to be itchy, red or watery eyes, there are other degrees of reactions that cause different sensations, and complications.

-Certain kinds of food, medicines and metal can also create an allergic reaction in individuals.
+Certain kinds of food, medicines can also create an allergic reaction in individuals.

 Symptoms can depend on the person and what they react to.
 So, while some might be more affected by coughing, wheezing or other complications of the throat, other sufferers may feel further complications from eye problems, also known as eye allergies.